NeonGraal/graphql-plus/graphql-plus/Schema.md

 An Input type is defined as either:

-- an Input object definition followed by one or more Input type references, or
+- an Input object definition followed by zero or more Input type references, or
-- an Input object definition, or
 - one or more Input type references

+An Input object may have a base Input type and has one or more Input fields.

+Input Field names and Field aliases must be unique within the Input object, including any base object.
+Explicit Field names will override the same name being used as a Field alias.

 An Operation's Argument value is mapped into a Field's Argument Input type as follows: